 The brown liquid is called "hooch" and is a byproduct of the fermentation process, indicating that your starter is hungry and needs feeding.
 It can be stirred back in or poured off before feeding your starter.

 The good news is sourdough discard can be used in various recipes like sourdough pancakes, pizza crust, or other baked goods.
 It adds a delightful sour flavor without needing additional yeast.

 Yes, small bubbles indicate that the natural yeast is producing carbon dioxide, a sign of a healthy and active starter.
 The sour smell is a result of lactic acid, typical of fermentation.

 Recipes Using Sourdough Starter

-As always, I love seeing your creations and hearing from you!
-If you try this recipe for homemade sourdough starter, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Homemade Sourdough Starter, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 - 80 g Honey

 - Bread Flour & Room Temperature Water, as needed once starter is active